...

 1. Acquisition Cohorts

-These are groups divided by when they signed up for your product.
+Acquisition cohorts are groups divided by when they signed up for your product.
 For example, you can break down cohorts according to their sign-up date on your e-commerce app.
 You’ll then be able to measure retention by how long they continue to use your app since their sign-up date.
+An acquisition cohort chart will help you ascertain your customer acquisition cost.

 1. Retention Cohorts